 The Office of Campus Recreation seeks to enrich the quality of life for students, faculty and staff by providing a broad program of sports, outdoor and fitness activities for men and women of all ability levels.
 Such programs include intramural sports, club sports, Outdoor Pursuits, open recreation, group fitness and personal training.
 Campus Recreation is also responsible for managing the Miller Fitness Center and all of the activities within Reynolds Gymnasium.
 Campus Recreation provides a healthy outlet for every student and a convenient option for every staff and faculty member in a safe place where the whole person is central each and every day.

 The Miller Fitness Center is a multi-use facility with two major recreation and exercise spaces for students, faculty, and staff.
 Here you’ll find a variety of cardiovascular machines, weights, and group exercise classes.

-The Club Sports program consists of over 35 different teams ranging from Archery to Waterski.
+The Club Sports program consists of over 37 different teams ranging from archery to water ski.
 Club Sports teams are student organizations designed to continue or begin interest in a given activity or sport.
 Teams compete against neighboring universities.

-The office staff includes five chaplains of three different faith traditions — Christianity, Islam, and Judaism — and 13 campus ministers from different Christian traditions.
-Stop by Reynolda Hall Suite 22 for more information.
+The office staff includes five chaplains of three different faith traditions — Christianity, Islam and Judaism — and 13 campus ministers from different Christian traditions.
+Stop by Reynolda Hall 22 or call (336) 758-5210.

 The University Counseling Center provides short-term counseling and psychotherapy for a broad range of personal and interpersonal issues.
-In addition to individual and group counseling, the Center provides outreach programs and consultation to students, faculty and staff, as well as referrals for off-campus mental health providers.
-For mental health emergencies after 5:00 p.m., the counselor on call can be reached by calling Student Health Service at 336.758.5218.
+In addition to individual and group counseling, the center provides outreach programs and consultation to students, faculty and staff, as well as referrals for off-campus mental health providers.
+For mental health emergencies after 5 p.m., the counselor on call can be reached by calling Student Health Service at (336) 758-5218.